School of Education

 School of Education Scholarships

-The generosity of alumni and friends has enabled the School of Education to distribute approximately $300,000 in scholarships and awards annually to deserving undergraduate students.
+The generosity of alumni and friends has enabled the School of Education to distribute just under $500,000 in scholarships and awards annually to deserving undergraduate students.
 Half of these are awarded through a school-wide competitive process; the other half are awarded by individual departments and programs.
 See the list of School of Education undergraduate scholarships and honors at Scholarships@UW-Madison.

 The selection criteria for specific scholarships and awards vary and may include academic performance, excellence in a specific field or area, potential as a prospective teacher, leadership ability, personal attributes (such as returning adult status or home county), and financial need.
 All scholarship and award recipients must be in good academic standing in the School of Education.